 Sem.
 Cr.
 Hrs.

 Choose three of the following courses:

 Structure of American Sign Language

-This course provides students with basic knowledge about the linguistic structure of American Sign Language (ASL).
-Through an introduction to language features, students will examine the phonology, morphology, syntax, semantics and discourse of ASL.
+This course is designed to provide students with basic knowledge about the linguistic structure of American Sign Language (ASL).
+Through an introduction to language features, students will examine the phonology, morphology, syntax, semantics, discourse and pragmatics of ASL.
 Information regarding historical and cultural aspects of ASL is also introduced and discussed.
-(NTID Supported Students.)
-Lecture 3 (Fall, Spring).
+(Prerequisites: This class is restricted to NTID supported students who have completed NASL-210 or equivalent course with a minimum grade of C or better or who have an ASL placement score of 4 or 5.)
+Lecture 3 (Fall, Summer).

 Deaf Community in the Modern World

 Introduces students to American and international aspects of Deaf culture and community.
 Students learn about the language, norms of behavior, values and traditions of Deaf people.
 Historical and sociological perspectives and cross-cultural issues related to the hearing and Deaf communities are analyzed.
 The formation of the Deaf community and Deaf culture is studied to illustrate the meaning of Deaf Heritage and how art, sports, organizations, and technology have combined to impact the lives of Deaf people.
 The achievements of many Deaf people in a variety of fields are reviewed to underscore self-identity and self-advocacy issues.
 The study of cultural, economic and political history is used to broaden understanding of current events.
 (NTID Supported Students.)
 Lecture 3 (Fall, Spring).